powenn/pinera1n/README.md

 - libusbmuxd-tools(libusbmuxd)

 ## Getting Started
-Please follow these steps carefully so you can use your PinePhone to jailbreak instead of a computer!
+Please follow these steps carefully so you can use your PinePhone to jailbreak instead of a computer.

 ### A. Flash os to emmc or sd card

-If you are flashing a different OS, please follow this [tutorial](https://wiki.pine64.org/wiki/PinePhone_Installation_Instructions)!
+If you are flashing a different OS, please follow this [tutorial](https://wiki.pine64.org/wiki/PinePhone_Installation_Instructions).

 ### B. Install dependencies